128technology/docs/docs/sec_firewall_filtering.md

 :::warning
 When the SSR approaches the configured limit of half-open TCP connections, the establishment of **healthy** TCP sessions may be significantly impacted.
 Please ensure that this value is set appropriately for your network.
 More importantly, attempt to identify the devices that are creating half-open sessions.
 :::

+Additionally, if you require a limit for half-open TCP sessions, it may be helpful to consider the TCP session timeout value.
+The default timer is 1900000ms (roughly 31 minutes).
+If an application establishes a TCP socket that remains idle (without any keepalives) for longer than this value, the SSR will remove the session from the session table.

+An awareness of these two values (half-open limit and TCP session timer) may mitigate the impact of limiting the establishment of **healthy** TCP sessions.

 ![TCP Connection Limit](/img/tcp_conx_limit.png)